Zipcar/blite/README.md

 ```

 ## route-add
-A helper command that will attempt to detect your OS and update your routing table so it's possible to connect to the things your director deploys.
+A helper command that will attempt to detect your OS and update your routing table so it's possible to connect to the
-This function working properly for you is heavily dependent on the cloud config you pass to the director.
-Make sure the `BLITE_BOSH_DEPLOYMENTS_CIDR`
+things your director deploys.
+This function working properly for you is heavily dependent on the cloud config you pass
-environment variable is set to the actual CIDR of your director's internal network where things are being deployed.
+to the director.
+Make sure the `BLITE_BOSH_DEPLOYMENTS_CIDR` environment variable is set to the actual CIDR of your
+director's internal network where things are being deployed.

 ## route-rm
-A helper command that will attempt to detect your OS and cleanup your routing table removing the route that would allow you to connect to the things your director deploys.
+A helper command that will attempt to detect your OS and cleanup your routing table removing the route that would allow
-This function working properly for you is heavily dependent on the cloud config you pass to the director.
-Make sure the `BLITE_BOSH_DEPLOYMENTS_CIDR`
+you to connect to the things your director deploys.
+This function working properly for you is heavily dependent on the
+cloud config you pass to the director.
+Make sure the `BLITE_BOSH_DEPLOYMENTS_CIDR` environment variable is set to the
-environment variable is set to the actual CIDR of your director's internal network where things are being deployed.
+actual CIDR of your director's internal network where things are being deployed.

 ## pause
 Uses VBoxManage to pause the director.

 ## resume
-Uses VBoxManage to resume the director
+Uses VBoxManage to resume the director.
+Resume will detect if the director was paused or fully powered off and respond
+correctly.

 ## snapshot
 Snapshots the state of a running Bosh director.
 Can be passed a snapshot name, if none is provided a timestamp will be used.
-For example: `blite snapshot base`
+For example: `blite snapshot base` will create a snapshot called "base"

 ## snapshots
 Lists the available snapshots for the Bosh director.

 ## restore
 Restores the specified snapshot.
 Must be passed a snapshot name.
-For example: `blite restore base`
+For example: `blite restore base` will restore the snapshot called "base"

 ## destroy
 Deletes the bosh director and purges any cached state and credential data for that specific director.
+Note that in the
+current implementation destroying the director will also destroy all snapshots.
+It's recommended to take a base snapshot
+right after initial creation to save time, then instead of destroying, just restore to the clean director state.

 ## update
 Fetches the latest version of the base manifest and operations files necessary for bosh-lite from GitHub per the current bosh documentation.

 ## purge
-Deletes all cached information about directors, manifests, operations files, state, credentials, configuration, etc.
+Deletes all cached information about directors, manifests, operations files, state, credentials, configuration, etc. This
+is a very destructive operation and probably should not be used unless a totally clean and new environment is desired.